Centers & Corridors Concept

 The Center (CTR) land use designation applies to areas along the major transportation corridors that are characterized as a local focal point of the community, or have a draw that consistently attracts a variety of users.
 The designation is limited to a walkable boundary.
 Areas designated as a Center are a high priority for investments.

 Centers allow for a variety of high-density multifamily uses, access to goods and services for residents’ everyday needs, and leisure activities.
 Centers should be a hub for activity and offer a variety of options to residents within walking distance of their residence.
 Connections to nearby parks and recreation opportunities are a priority.

 Allowed Uses and Density

 Land Use Designation

 The Corridor (COR) land use designation applies to areas along the major transportation corridors that are not designated as a Center.
 This designation is intended to create links between Centers and offer transit-supportive densities and complimentary uses.
-As opposed to Centers, Corridors allow for more auto-oriented uses and a wider variety of housing densities, and do not have as high of a priority for investments.
+As opposed to Centers, Corridors allow for more auto-oriented uses and a wider variety of housing densities, and are not as high of a priority for investments.
 The Corridors should complement and supplement the Centers as areas for more housing and employment opportunities and activities not available in or compatible with Centers.